Quinoa Tabbouleh Salad (Gluten-Free & Vegan)

 Close-up photo of quinoa tabbouleh on a white plate with fresh mint on top.

-You can whip up a batch of this fresh and easy quinoa tabbouleh {gluten free, low FODMAP, vegan} in 20 minutes!
-Enjoy it for dinner with your favorite sides, then save the leftovers for lunch the next day.
-It’s nourishing AND delicious!
+Make this fresh and easy quinoa tabbouleh (gluten free, vegan, low FODMAP option) for a delicious dinner side dish, then save the leftovers for lunch the next day.
+It's nourishing AND delicious!

 Print Recipe Pin Recipe